DieArchitekt/openclaw-payroll-review-agent/README.md

 ## Payroll controls

-The controls are review prompts, not final payroll judgement.
+The control checks are designed as review prompts rather than final payroll judgement.

 | Area | Examples |
 |---|---|